-What is white chocolate?White chocolate was invented by the Nestlé company in Switzerland in the early 1930s as a way to find a use for market gluts of milk powder and cocoa butter.
+What is white chocolate?White chocolate was invented by the Nestlé company in Switzerland in the mid 1930s as a way to find a use for market gluts of milk powder and cocoa butter.
 White chocolate is made of sugar, milk powder, cocoa butter, and often vanilla and lecithin.
 What it doesn’t contain is cocoa solids (also known as cocoa liquor or cocoa mass) or cocoa powder which is why it is not brown like other chocolate.
 But is white chocolate actually chocolate?
 The short answer is: Yes.
 According to rulings in 2004 by the FDA and the CFIA, white chocolate can legally be called chocolate if contains not less than 20% cocoa butter and contains no other vegetable fat, like palm oil or coconut oil.

 Why is white chocolate amazing?